SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 }
 ```

-The method `show` is displaying (/showing) the details of all the tasks across all the projects.
-Let's see if we can identify some smells
-in this method.
+The method `show` lists all tasks across all projects.
+Let's see if we can identify some smells in this method.

 While the method isn’t long in terms of the number of lines, it could certainly be broken down further.
 A method like this could be considered
 a [long method](https://refactoring.guru/smells/long-method) because, even though the number of lines is small, it might be hiding other